 KEMU “Sustainable immigrant entrepreneurship” project aimed to promote favorable entrepreneurship for immigrants in Lapland.
 The project was funded by the European Social Fund.
 One of the projects’ main phases included interviewing immigrant entrepreneurs who are running businesses in Lapland, as well as women and young male immigrants interested in establishing a business in the same region.
 The blog posting is about my personal experiences on the field during the project and on the kinds of challenges we faced when trying to bring immigrants together for group discussions in Lapland.

 The "Comprehensive Sustainable Development in Arctic Societies" Summer School took place in Sisimiut, Greenland in mid-May 2014.
 The Summer School was organized by UArctic, Ilisimatusarfik (University of Greenland) and CIRCLA, Aalborg University, Denmark.
 Fourteen postgraduate students – mostly PhD students but also some who had recently obtained their Master´s Degree – from all parts of the Arctic area had been selected to participate.

-Nafisa Yeasmin is a researcher in the Sustainable Development research group and a member of NPE team at the Arctic Centre and a PhD candidate at the Faculty of Social Sciences of the University of Lapland.
-Her doctoral dissertation focuses on immigration policies in the Barents Region.
-It is a study on international and national norms and policies in practice.
+Sanna Ovaskainen is a researcher in the Sustainable Development research group and a member of NPE team at the Arctic Centre and a PhD candidate at the Faculty of Social Sciences of the University of Lapland.
+She is enrolled in the ARKTIS Doctoral Program at the Arctic Centre.
+Her doctoral study focuses on the ecological way of life in Lapland.